 CUSP's unique program uses the innovative and student-centered method of instruction called flipped-classroom andragogy.
 In place of the more traditional, lecture-based model, many classes will devote time for team-based and active learning exercises.
 To succeed at CUSP, students will be required to have viewed assigned video, audio and other exercises or readings before coming to class.
 Quizzes may be given at the beginning of class to allow students to demonstrate the knowledge gained from pre-class preparation, and allow faculty to tailor the discussion and active learning exercises to best meet student needs.

 As an added benefit of attending CUSP, students will receive an iPad, MacBook, and electronic access to most textbooks free of charge.

-CUSP has received accreditation for the Doctor of Pharmacy program by the Western Association of Schools and Colleges, and pre-candidate status from the Accreditation Council for Pharmaceutical Education (ACPE).
+CUSP has received accreditation for the Doctor of Pharmacy program by the Western Association of Schools and Colleges, and Candidate Status from the Accreditation Council for Pharmaceutical Education (ACPE).

 We are also the first school in California to require the PCAT exam for admission.
 Given the competitive environment for admission to pharmacy schools, this additional metric will further distinguish our students among their peers at other schools.
 Preferred applicants would have a composite PCAT score of 50th percentile or higher and a pre-req GPA of 3.0 or higher.
 A composite PCAT score of 70th percentile or higher also helps students who may have a less competitive GPA.